- Recent articles

 Just to make sure that everyone is on the same page, here is how the third tone should be pronounced.
 There is no or little controversy surrounding this (the exception might be the third tone in final position, but research suggests that even well-educated native speakers with good pronunciation do not go up at the end, even when reading):

 - Before a 1st, 2nd or 4th tone, the 3rd tone is pronounced as a low, falling tone

 - Before another 3rd tone, the first 3rd tone is changed into a 2nd tone

-- In final position, the 3rd tone is most often realised as a low, falling tone
+- In final position, the 3rd tone is often (but not always) realised as a low, falling tone

-- In isolation, the 3rd tone is usually pronounced as a falling-rising tone
+- In isolation or when stressed, the 3rd tone is usually pronounced as a falling-rising tone

 There is much evidence suggesting that the way we teach the third tone is not good enough, or at least that the third tone causes much trouble for learners of Chinese.
 Below, I’ll try to explain what’s wrong and I’ll also propose a step towards finding a solution.

 The third tone is an essentially low tone

 Of the above cases, the first is by far the most common, the others do appear, but much less frequently.
 This means that the third tone in Chinese is an essentially low tone, and that in a majority of cases, it is pronounced as a tone starting low and then going even lower (right in the attached picture).
 This means that the only time a third tone is actually produced in a falling-rising manner is in isolation or stressed position and sometimes when occurring at the end of an utterance (this depends slightly on region, but it’s common even for TV anchors with very high standards not to raise the end of third tones even in final position).